Menopause & Perimenopause

 "Early Menopause" occurs between 40 and 45 years.

-“Premature menopause” may occur before the age of 40 due to either natural ovarian function ceasing, following surgery to remove the ovaries, or as a result of cancer treatments.
+“Premature ovarian insufficiency" or premature menopause may occur before the age of 40 due to either natural ovarian function ceasing, following surgery to remove the ovaries, or as a result of cancer treatments.
 Women whose periods stop prior to 45 years should see their doctor to exclude other medical causes such as thyroid issues or polycystic ovarian syndrome (PCOS).

 What are the symptoms of menopause?